Fashion

 Hours: 3 Lecture/Discussion

-Fashion sales and promotion is an overview of marketing, sales and business practices that support retail sales.
-The course will focus on sales techniques including personal selling, relationship selling, visual merchandising and special events.
+Fashion sales and promotion is an overview of marketing, sales, and business practices that support retail businesses.
+The course will focus on consumer behavior and marketing, demographics and psychographics, decision-making and buying patterns, social media and communication, and ethics and responsibility.

 FASH 140 Intro to the Fashion Industry 3 unit(s)